-- How do I get rid of carpenter ants?
+1. How do I get rid of carpenter ants?
 To get rid of the ants, the parent and the satellite nests must be found and eliminated or the ants will reappear in a few days or weeks.
-It is difficult or impossible to locate and destroy the carpenter ant nests.
+It is difficult or impossible to locate and destroy the carpenter’s ant nest.
 DIY solutions are not recommended.
-The parent nest contains an egg-laying queen, brood and 2000 or more worker ants.
-Satellite nests may have large numbers of worker ants but no queen, eggs or young larvae.
-Ant colonies can 10,000+ workers.
+The parent nest contains an egg-laying queen, brood, and 2000 or more worker ants.
+Satellite nests may have large numbers of worker ants but no queen, eggs, or young larvae.
+Ant colonies can have 10,000+ workers.

-- Where do you find carpenter ants?
-Carpenter ants normally nest in logs, stumps and hollow or dying trees.
+3. Where do you find carpenter ants?
+Carpenter ants normally nest in logs, stumps, and hollow or dying trees.
 They help with the decomposition of decaying wood.
 They often invade homes in search of food.
-Carpenter ants nest in both moist and dry wood, but prefer wood which is moist.
-They are often found in homes near sinks, bathtubs, poorly sealed windows/ door frames, roof leaks and leaky chimneys.
+Carpenter ants nest in both moist and dry wood but prefer wood that is moist.
+They are often found in homes near sinks, bathtubs, poorly sealed windows/ door frames, roof leaks, and leaky chimneys.

-Think that you have carpenter ants in your home?
-Give Suburban Exterminating a call for a free estimate.
+Think you have carpenter ants in your home?
+Contact Suburban Exterminating today and receive a free quote!